-Cryo-Cell’s laboratory, medical, and scientific team is led by Dr. Linda Kelley
+Cryo-Cell’s laboratory, medical, and scientific team has been overseen by Dr. Linda Kelley

-.
-(See below for Dr. Kelley’s credentials.)
-Should there ever be a medical need, Cryo-cell’s clients have the assurance that Dr. Kelley and her team will be by their side to offer advice and support.
+, the world's preeminent auditor of cord blood bank laboratories.
+Should there ever be a medical need, Cryo-cell’s clients have the assurance that this team will be by their side to offer advice and support.

 Collection, Processing, Cryopreservation Methods